tomwhite/sgkit/vcf_zarr_spec.md

 A **Genotype (GT) field** is stored as a three-dimensional Zarr array at a path with name `call_genotype`, of shape `(variants, samples, ploidy)`, with an `int` dtype.
 Values encode the allele, with 0 for REF, 1 for the first alternate non-reference allele, and so on.
 A value of -1 indicates missing, and -2 indicates fill in mixed-ploidy datasets.

-To indicate phasing, there is an accompanying Zarr array at a path with name `call_genotype_phased`, of shape `(variants, samples)`, with dtype `bool`.
+To indicate phasing, there is an optional accompanying Zarr array at a path with name `call_genotype_phased`, of shape `(variants, samples)`, with dtype `bool`.
 Values are true if a call is phased, false if unphased (or not present).
+If the array is not present then all calls are unphased.

 ### Sample information